The Fermionic Axion Interferometer: Experimental Axion Search

 A laser axion interferometer has several intriguing features.
 Let us consider as an example a magnetic dipole atomic transition in the infrared range.
 A resonant laser beam transmitted through the sample will experience phase modulation like the carrier signals treated beforehand, and with a quality factor of order $10^4$ the bandwith of the interferometer would encompass the whole QCD axion range \cite{AxionLimits}.
 On top of that, the experimental apparatus can benefit from all the advantages of interferometers, similarly to gravitational waves observatories.
 However, the effective modulation of a magnetic dipole resonance should be estimated and would probably depend on the nature of the transition itself \footnote{The effective amplitude modulation and the noise estimation are not trivial, therefore a thorough discussion of this setup will be carried out in a forthcoming work}.

-\subsection{Experimental axion search}
+\section{Experimental Axion Search}

 This section concerns the building and operation of a radiofrequency axion interferometer sensitive to the axion-electron interaction at sub-megahertz frequency \cite{openhaloscope}, a scheme of the experimental setup is presented in Fig.\,\ref{fig:circuit_scheme}.
 Given the corresponding mass range, this measurement is configured as an axion-like particle search.

 The sensing material is a ferrimagnet, NiZn, shaped in two rods oriented perpendicularly.
-The rods are the two arms of the interfetometer and are labelled north (N) and east (E) from the direction they are pointing at.
+The rods are the two arms of the interfetometer and are labeled north (N) and east (E) from the direction they are pointing at.
 Each rod is readout by coupling it to a coil, resulting in a resonance frequency of about 5\,MHz, and is then connected to the electronics (for more details see the appendix).

 Given the relatively low frequency of the resonances, the signal is generated and readout by a 125\,MS/s analog-to-digital and digital-to-analog field-programmable-gate-array board, allowing to handle the signal processing digitally.
 In addition, several environmental parameters, like temperature, pressure or local magnetic field, are recorded with dedicated sensors, allowing to disentangle a possible axion signal from environmental systematics.
-The setup characterisation relies on the transmission measurement of the resonances, which gives the resonance frequencies of the arms, and their linewidth, as presented in Fig.\,\ref{fig:operation}a.
-The north arm has resonance frequency $\omega_\mathrm{N} = 5.45\,\mathrm{GHz}$ and linewidth $k_\mathrm{N} = 19.4\,\mathrm{kHz}$, while the east arm has $\omega_\mathrm{E} = 5.63\,\mathrm{GHz}$ and $k_\mathrm{E} = 21.4\,\mathrm{kHz}$, obtained by fitting the transmission measurement with Lorentzian functions.
+The setup characterization relies on the transmission measurement of the resonances, which gives the resonance frequencies of the arms, and their linewidth, as presented in Fig.\,\ref{fig:operation}a.
+The north arm has resonance frequency $\omega_\mathrm{N} = 5.45\,\mathrm{MHz}$ and linewidth $k_\mathrm{N} = 19.4\,\mathrm{kHz}$, while the east arm has $\omega_\mathrm{E} = 5.63\,\mathrm{MHz}$ and $k_\mathrm{E} = 21.4\,\mathrm{kHz}$, obtained by fitting the transmission measurement with Lorentzian functions.